 Whether you’re new to the job scene or starting a fresh career, you want to be recognized for who you really are.
 And not for the menial tasks (or so they often feel) you’ll need to handle.
 But that can take time.
 And you need to know how to approach things in the meantime.

-Mistakes I made in my first entry level job
+My first entry level job mistakes

 When starting an entry level job, the last thing you want to be is reactive and caught up in feeling undervalued and underutilized.
 Yet that’s how most entry level jobs feel to most people.
 At least some of the time.
 And that was very much how it felt to me.